kdheepak/blog/content/36-unicode-cheat-sheet.md

    - 'Ａ' U+FF21 FULLWIDTH LATIN CAPITAL LETTER A

    The Unicode consortium defines a Grapheme^[<https://unicode.org/glossary/#grapheme>] as a "What a user thinks of as a character".
-   Multiple codepoints may be used to represent a grapheme.
+   Multiple code points may be used to represent a grapheme.
    For example, my name in Devangari and Tamil can be written as 3 graphemes, but it consists of 4 and 5 code points respectively in these languages:

    - DEVANGARI: दीपक